How to Grow Beautiful Zinnias Indoors From Seed

 Step 2 – Fill Containers with Moistened Seed Starter Mix

-Before adding seed starting mix or potting soil to the container or seed trays, moisten until thoroughly damp but not soaking wet.
+Before adding the seed starting mix or potting soil to the container or seed trays, moisten them until thoroughly damp but not soaking wet.

 Fill the cell trays or container to the top with the moistened seed starter mix.
 As you go, tap firmly against the table or shelf to ensure the soil settles and prevent air pockets in the containers.